LLnCSoftware/mserve/README(AI).md

       mserve_np would return that dictionary, with the routing string added to it.
     * The message ``(1234; <result table>; <info dictionary>)`` is sent back to the client

+## todo-d2 [Consider adding practical examples for each glossary term to make concepts more concrete.]

 ## MServe Glossary

 **API Version:** A specific version of the service interface that defines: